 - org (non-profit organisation)

 The part immediately to the left of the top-level domain is typically the name of the

 Note: There are exceptions, like diy.com for do-it-yourself retailer B&Q.

 Combining these parts, we have full domain names:

 These are the best indicator of the legitimacy of a site.
 Remember, what matters is the

-I wanted this guide to be really short, but it would be foolish of me to not explain a few
+I wanted this guide to be really short, but it would be foolish of me not to explain a few

-Sometimes, you’ll see subdomains:
+Sometimes, you’ll see subdomains like this: